4 Tips for a Strong Annual Plan

 What’s going to motivate your employees to get the work done?
 Jump into a time machine and zip to the end of next year.
 Ask yourselves, what made the year successful and memorable?
 Have each team member write this down.
 Then have everyone share what he or she wrote with the group.
 Next, as a group, come up with one destination postcard for the year together.
 Make sure it is memorable, compelling and improves the company in some way.
 Lastly, go out and share it with the entire company.
 This could be done in many different ways, through department meetings, a letter from the CEO or even a party.
 One of my client’s has a big celebration, with music, food and drinks, to get everyone excited for the coming year.

 Hopefully these tips will help with your annual planning and make it feel less daunting.
 Let’s get going, schedule your annual planning session and a strong annual plan.
 What breakthroughs do you need to have a great year?
 Let’s make it remarkable!
+Looking for more?
+We have 17 planning tips to help keep your annual plan alive all year.

 Need help?
 Let us facilitate your annual planning session.